Pink fairy armadillo: Thermoregulation and external shell

 Its fine hair is beneficial for thermoregulation in an environment with highly variable temperatures.
-Night temperatures in Argentinian plains can get very low, and since the armadillo is nocturnal, it needs the fur to conserve heat while it is being active outside its burrow.
+Night temperatures in Argentine plains can get very low, and since the armadillo is nocturnal, it needs the fur to conserve heat while it is being active outside its burrow.

 Armadillos are well known for leathery shells covering the majority of the dorsal side.
 The pink fairy armadillo has this characteristic as well, but its shell is much softer and more flexible.
-Though the shell is close enough to the body for blood vessels to be seen through the armor, this protective part of the animal is only attached via a thin membrane along the spinal column of the animal.The species possesses a unique integumentary system where its dorsal shield, or carapace, is only connected to the body along a median ridge, allowing the entire body beneath the shield to be covered by continuous fur which is hypothesized to provide thermal insulation.
+Though the shell is close enough to the body for blood vessels to be seen through the armour, this protective part of the animal is only attached via a thin membrane along the spinal column of the animal.The species possesses a unique integumentary system where its dorsal shield, or carapace, is only connected to the body along a median ridge, allowing the entire body beneath the shield to be covered by continuous fur which is hypothesized to provide thermal insulation.

 The pink fairy armadillo can curl up to protect the vulnerable soft underside, covered with dense white hair.
-The armored shell consists of 24 bands that allow the animal to curl up in a ball, and the armor is flattened in the posterior portion of the animal so that it can compress dirt behind it as it is digging.
+The armoured shell consists of 24 bands that allow the animal to curl up in a ball, and the armour is flattened in the posterior portion of the animal so that it can compress dirt behind it as it is digging.
 This compression strategy is thought to help prevent tunnel collapses.
 Lastly, the shell itself is also thought to help with thermoregulation.
 Since the underlying blood vessels are so close to the surface, the animal can control the amount of functional surface area exposed to the environment to retain or lose heat.
 Like most armadillos, they rely mostly on a sense of smell to find each other and their prey.